tstromberg/ttp-bench/README.md

 # ioc-bench

-Benchmark for common indicators of compromise
+A crude benchmark for malware detection and intrusion detection systems.

+ioc-bench simulates a number of popular indicators of compromise from the MITRE ATT&CK framework, biasing toward those seen in more recent attacks.

+How many of these simulations does your vendor detect?

 ## Usage